 It was a great feeling to be swimming in the sky without anything holding him down.
 He felt so grown up.
-But this feeling didn't last long as the sky quickly changed colour and rain started to fall.
-Koisuke tried to continue swimming but there was no wind anymore.
+But this feeling didn't last long as the sky suddenly changed colour and it started to rain.
+Koisuke tried to continue swimming but there was no wind any more.
 He tumbled down onto the balcony of a flat below.
-As he landed, he noticed a small set of koinobori flags attached to the fence.
+As he landed, he noticed a small set of koinobori flags attached to the balcony wall.

 The flat belonged to Makoto's family.
 He only has a mummy.
 As far back as he can remember he has never had a daddy.
 Because of that Makoto hates Children's Day.
 He hates seeing all the koinobori sets with daddy carp.
-As Koisuke landed on the balcony, Makoto came rushing out and tore down the koinobori flags.
+Just as Koisuke landed on the balcony, Makoto came rushing out and tore down the koinobori flags.
 In his rage, he pulled the daddy carp off and threw it off the balcony.
 Then Makoto went back inside, still raging.
-He didn't notice Koisuke, who was lying there horrified, wondering whether he might encounter the same fate as that daddy carp.
+He didn't notice Koisuke, who lay there horrified, wondering whether he might encounter the same fate as that daddy carp.